cloudflare/cloudflare-docs/content/api-shield/management-and-monitoring/_index.md

 ## Using the Cloudflare API

 You can interact with Endpoint Management through the Cloudflare API.
-Refer to [Endpoint Management’s API documentation](/api/operations/api-shield-api-discovery-retrieve-discovered-operations-on-a-zone) for more information.
+Refer to [Endpoint Management's API documentation](/api/operations/api-shield-api-discovery-retrieve-discovered-operations-on-a-zone) for more information.

 ## Sensitive Data Detection